wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 $cd RNA-Seq_genome_assembly_and_annotation
 $ls  </pre>

-After cloning the repository but before beginning the tutorial, it is recommended the command (in the cloned folder):
+If performing headers 1-6 on a local computer, it is recommended the command (in the cloned folder):
 <pre style="color: silver; background: black;">sh -e programs_installation
 sh -e r_3.4.3_install
-sudo Rscript r_packages_install </pre> is run to install <i><b>all</b></i> of the needed software and tools for this tutorial (if an absolute directory error occurs, edit the script to change "~/R-3.4.3" to "/home/(insert_user_name)/R-3.4.3").
+sudo Rscript r_packages_install </pre> is run to install <i><b>all</b></i> of the needed software for headers 1-6.
+If apt-get is not installed on your system, please install that first.
 <h2 id="Second_Point_Header">Accessing the data using sra-toolkit </h2>

 The data may be accessed at the following web page: